csm-kb/csm-kb/README.md

 - _Lumine & Tenebria_ - an original dark fantasy world and lore, inspired by countless D&D sessions.

 **Games**

+_Active_
+- `[Godot]` _GiGi_ - a tiny bleak hyperpop retro action RPG inspired by Hades, Final Fantasy 15, and storytelling side-scroller indie games like INSIDE and Nameless.
+- `[Godot]` _HoloOdyssey: The Myth Paradox_ - a tactical role-playing game inspired by Fire Emblem, Final Fantasy, and OCTOPATH TRAVELER, with an emphasis on story and branching paths twisted into a “Hololive/alter” timeline progression.
+The game differentiates itself from other TRPGs with its signature Chrono-Sync Battle System, Battle Interrupts, unique character world traversal abilities, and a deep interwoven story.
+- `[Godot]` _Holospark!_ - a fast-paced 4v4 competitive first-person shooter with original takes on Hololive characters spun as champions, complete with dynamic movesets and mechanics, in a variety of game modes.

+_Complete_

+2024
-- _Connect the World_ - OpenTTD in 3D = Numbers GO UP!
+- `[Godot]` _Connect the World_ - OpenTTD in 3D = Numbers GO UP!
 Featuring worldwide time-based tech progression, in first person, with elements of automation.
 Nothing more.
+Built as a prototype for large-world procedural chunked mesh generation and rendering.

+2023
+- `[Godot]` _Bae Game_ - a competitive multiplayer spin on _Suika Game_ with customizable themes, built with Godot and Nakama as a prototype for consistent game architecture in a multiplayer environment.
-- _Work Sim 1980_ - an economy and business simulation game, based on the Corporation feature in _Bitburner_ and inspired by the endless mode in _Job Simulator VR_.
+- `[Godot]` _Work Sim 1980_ - an economy and business simulation game, based on the Corporation feature in _Bitburner_ and inspired by the endless mode in _Job Simulator VR_ as a prototype for numbers progression.

-- _Holospark!_ - a fast-paced 4v4 competitive first-person shooter with original takes on Hololive characters spun as champions, complete with dynamic movesets and mechanics, in a variety of game modes.
-- _Bae Game_ - a competitive multiplayer spin on _Suika Game_ with customizable themes, built with Godot and Nakama.
-- _HoloOdyssey: The Myth Paradox_ - a tactical role-playing game inspired by _Fire Emblem_ and _Final Fantasy_ with an emphasis on story and branching paths twisted into an alternate timeline progression.​​ Built with Godot.
+2022
-- Implementation work for [_Great Gretuski Studios_](https://www.gretuskigames.com/) on their amazing visual novels!
+- `[Ren'Py]` Implementation work for [_Great Gretuski Studios_](https://www.gretuskigames.com/) on their amazing visual novels!

+2021
-- _Fight or Flight_ - an analog roguelike deckbuilder inspired by _Darkest Dungeon_, _Slay the Spire_, and _Inscryption_.
+- `[Unity]` _Fight or Flight_ - an analog roguelike deckbuilder inspired by _Darkest Dungeon_, _Slay the Spire_, and _Inscryption_.
 Written in Unity with modding support, for a game design course at uni.

+2016
-- _>fnet()_ - a desktop/terminal simulator hacking game inspired by _Hacknet_, written in Unity (and ported to Unreal Engine 4).
+- `[Unity/UE]` _>fnet()_ - a desktop/terminal simulator hacking game inspired by _Hacknet_, written in Unity (and ported to Unreal Engine 4).

 **Other**
 - [_xC/Spectre_](https://github.com/csm-kb/project-xC) - a relatively simple and expandable 64-bit CPU architecture and assembly instruction language.
 Assembler and virtual machine implement in Python.